PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 Update-Database
 ```

-Verify that the data is present in the database by accessing the table from server explorer and by running the API.
+Verify that the data is present in the database by accessing the table from server explorer and by running the API with URL http://localhost:5070/api/Transaction/GetLastThreeYearsBalancesById/37846734-172e-4149-8cec-6f43d1eb3f60

 ![final](https://user-images.githubusercontent.com/100709775/161064435-8d6a2171-1164-4135-abb3-1827558df15e.png)